unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSite.md

 ## Sample configuration with the apparel feed containing majority of the common features

 { .important }
-> Note: All Element selectors will change as per your website
+> Note: All Element selectors must change as per your website

     ```js
         window.unbxdSearch = new UnbxdSearch({